damianxu88/Exploratory_Data_Analysis/README.md

 # Exploratory Data Analysis
-My respository for 'Exploratory Data Analysis' course on Coursera
+Welcome to my respository for 'Exploratory Data Analysis' course on Coursera

 Assignment 1:
 * 4 R files and their respective png plots generated